weecology/updating-data/content/githubactions/connectzenodo/_index.md

 pre = "<b>3. </b>"
 +++

+**Coming soon: We hope to have GitHub to Zenodo syncing done in the near future!**

 1. In a browser go to https://zenodo.org/
 2. If you're new to Zenodo
     1. Click the "Sign Up" button and choose "Sign Up with GitHub"